 But, let’s take a few minutes to really look into this story in the context of today’s lesson: it’s never okay to be a disrespectful wife.

 Persian law at the time forbade men and women to intermingle in public.
 It would, therefore, have been unlawful for wives to appear with husbands at feasts.
 The queen was afforded greater respect.

 The text is not clear, but there are some scholars who believe that Vashti was asked to appear in just her crown.

 If this was the case, can you imagine how shocked the women attending her ball must have been?
 Not to mention how shocked (and excited) the men who were at the king’s ball would have been?

-Regardless of whether he expected her to appear dressed or not, did the king know that he was asking her to act contrary to their custom?
-Of course he did!
-But as they say: "chicken merry, hawk deh near."
+Regardless of whether he expected her to appear dressed or not, did the king know that he was asking her to act contrary to their customs?
+Of course, he did!
+But as they say: “chicken merry, hawk deh near.”
 Meaning, when we are most merry, danger catches us unaware.

 She had received a direct order from her husband the king.
 Both his title and his relationship to her were reasons for her to obey.
 In other words, she should have obeyed him because he was her king.
 And, she should have obeyed him because he was her husband.

 But this was a case where nothing she did would have been right.
 Any option could have been construed as the actions of a disrespectful

 Had Vashti gone to the feast, the king could have looked at her with disdain because she broke Persian custom.
 (Especially if she had shown up naked!)
 But by not going, she disobeyed her husband the king.

 Vashti did not follow the principle of submission found in Ephesians 5:22-24.